 When to complain

-If you have a concern about something the Police and Crime Commissioner (PCC) or Deputy Police and Crime Commissioner (DPCC) has said or done, the first step is to raise it with them directly.
-Contact details for the Office of the PCC can be found here.
+If you have a concern about something the Police, Fire and Crime Commissioner has said or done, the first step is to raise it with them directly.
+Contact details for the Office of the PFCC can be found here.

-If you are still not satisfied, you can make a complaint to us, the police and crime panel.
+If you are still not satisfied, you can make a complaint to us, the police, fire and crime panel.
 Someone can act on your behalf (perhaps a friend or relative) if you give your written permission for them to do so.

 What we can do

-Complaints about the behaviour of the PCC or DPCC are dealt with either by the Independent Police Complaints Commission (IPCC) or by us, the panel.
+Complaints about the behaviour of the Commissioner are dealt with either by the Independent Office for Police Conduct (IOPC) or by us, the panel.

-We have to record any complaints alleging criminal conduct (or which indicate criminal conduct may have occurred) by the PCC or DPCC.
-We then have to refer these complaints to the IPCC for investigation.
+We have to record any complaints alleging criminal conduct (or which indicate criminal conduct may have occurred) by the Commissioner.
+We then have to refer these complaints to the IOPC for investigation.

-Any other complaints are handled by us, usually through informal resolution.
+Any other complaints are handled by us, sometimes leading to a process known as informal resolution.

 Informal resolution means encouraging, helping and bringing about the resolution of a complaint without going through legal or formal proceedings.

-We can consider complaints about the way a decision has been made or the behaviour of the PCC or DPCC, if this has caused problems for you.
-For example, you may want to complain about the PCC/DPCC not following his/her own rules.
+We can consider complaints about the way a decision has been made or the behaviour of the Commissioner, if this has caused problems for you.

 What we can't do

-We can't just question what the PCC or DPCC has done simply because you don't agree with it.
-There must be some alleged fault by the PCC/DPCC.
+We can't just question what the Commissioner has done simply because you don't agree with it.
+There must be some alleged fault by the Commissioner.
 For example, you may think that they have not followed the proper process for taking a decision.

 There are some things we can't look into because there is a more appropriate body to deal with your complaint, or because we don't have the legal power to do so.
 If we can't help, we will tell you about other organisations that may be able to help.